 Every memorable drive you've experienced in your life begins with the successful operation of the starter on your vehicle.
 The starter on today's cars, trucks and SUVs is attached in the rear of the motor, where a gear on the starter aligns with the vehicle's flywheel to begin the ignition process.
-Once the engine turns over, fuel is introduced to the combustion chamber and is ignited thanks to the ignition system being activated.
+Once the engine turns over, fuel is introduced to the combustion chamber and is ignited by the activated ignition system.
 When this process works correctly, your engine comes to life.
 However, when the starter begins to wear out or break, it will impact your ability to drive the car.

-Like any other mechanical device, when the starter fails or is beginning to wear out, it will display a few warning signs.
-Noted below are a few of the indicators that will let you know that a problem with the starter motor is likely.
+Like any other mechanical device, when the starter fails or begins to wear out, it will display a few warning signs.
+Note the following 6 indicators of car starter problems:

-The most common indicator that a problem with your starter exists is when you turn your key and nothing happens.
-This is often caused by the starter solenoid or motor that has burnt out, or is experiencing an electrical issue.
+The most common indicator of a problem with your starter is when you turn your key and nothing happens.
+You may hear no engine sound whatsoever or a loud clanking noise.
+This is often caused by the starter solenoid or motor that has burnt out or is experiencing an electrical issue.
 However, this problem may be caused by a dead battery as well.
-If this occurs, you'll have to contact a mechanic to inspect the starter, ignition system and other electrical components, as it may be a sign of multiple issues.
+If this occurs, you'll have to contact a mechanic to inspect the starter, ignition system, and other electrical components, as it may be a sign of multiple issues.

 2. Starter engages but doesn't spin the motor

 Similar to the issue above, this warning sign often occurs when the gears that connect the starter to the flywheel are worn out.
 However, grinding may also happen inside the starter motor.
 In either case, it's something that can't be fixed on the car.
-If you notice this symptom, a call to a mechanic is the best logical step.
-If this noise continues without being replaced, it can cause damage to the engine's flywheel, which is a rather expensive repair to have completed.
+If this noise continues without the starter being replaced, it can cause damage to the engine's feel, which is a rather expensive repair to have completed.

 The starter is a mechanical system that is powered by electricity.
 Sometimes the starter will overheat because of continued power being supplied to the starter or the starter motor will not shut off after the car's engine has ignited.
 If this occurs, you'll most likely see or smell smoke coming from underneath the engine.
-This problem may be caused by a short circuit, blown fuse or might be due to a problem with the ignition switch.
+This problem may be caused by a short circuit, blown fuse, or a problem with the ignition switch.
 In any case, it's important to contact a certified mechanic as soon as you notice this problem.

 Problems with the starter are virtually impossible to avoid, as there really isn't a predetermined or recommended replacement by the automotive manufacturer.
-As soon as you notice your vehicle freewheeling, grinding noises, smoke, or your vehicle does not start at all, contact a professional mechanic to further assist you in figuring out the problem.
+As soon as you notice freewheeling, grinding noises, smoke, or your vehicle not starting at all, contact a professional mechanic to further assist you in figuring out the problem.